Park & Education Center

 A dynamic hub for transformation

-Located adjacent to the site where the Bloody Sunday march began and just steps from the Edmund Pettus Bridge, the Park & Education Center campus will encompass community greenspaces, a basketball court, playground, a museum and historic walking paths, market space for local businesses, and education center.
+Located adjacent to the site where the Bloody Sunday march began and just steps from the Edmund Pettus Bridge, the park and education center will encompass community greenspaces, a basketball court, playground, a museum and historic walking paths, market space for local businesses, and education center.

 Foot Soldiers Memorial